 How does pomalidomide work?

-Pomalidomide, is a type of biological therapy known as an immunomodulating agent.
-When it is taken with dexamethasone, it affects the activity of the body’s natural defences, the immune system, by blocking the development of tumour cells, preventing the growth of blood vessels within tumours, and stimulating some of the specialised cells of the immune system to attach the tumour cells.
-Other immunomodulating agents used in treating myeloma are lenalidomide and thalidomide.
+Pomalidomide is a type of biological therapy known as an immunomodulating agent, which includes similar drugs such as lenalidomide and thalidomide.
+It affects the activity of the immune system (the body’s natural defence), by blocking the development of tumour cells, preventing the growth of blood vessels within tumours, and stimulating some of the specialised cells of the immune system to attach to the tumour cells.

 What are the benefits of pomalidomide?